Military service is an option for students after graduation.

 - It is recommended that recruiters obtain permission from parents and/or guardians before meeting with individual students.
 Parents and/or guardians must sign a release form before transcripts can be given to recruiters unless the student is eighteen and may sign for his or her transcript.
 Please allow adequate time for the transcript request to be processed.

-- If there is a change of recruiter, this information should be relayed to the career center specialist by the new recruiter.
+- If there is a change of recruiter, this information should be relayed to the college and career specialist by the new recruiter.

 - Directory information requests must be made in writing to School Counseling Services.
 Please refer to the process for military directory requests information sheet.